mpv-player/mpv/DOCS/man/encode.rst

     FLAC allow almost arbitrary keys, while support in MP4 and MP3 is more limited.

+    This is a key/value list option.
+See `List Options`_ for details.

     .. admonition:: Example

         "``--oset-metadata=title="Output title",comment="Another tag"``"